Ashwood, Victoria: History

 Until the early 1950s, when residential development commenced in the area, Warrigal Road formed the boundary of suburban development, with market gardens, poultry farms and unmade roads to the east.
 The new dwellings constructed at this time were typically double-fronted cream brick houses.
 By 1951 the population of Ashwood had risen to an estimated 1500 persons.

 The Post Office opened on 3 October 1949, but was known as Ashburton East until 1951.
 Jordanville Post Office in the suburb opened in 1953.
 Stocksville Post Office, on Cleveland Road, was open from 1955 until 1993.

+The suburb's name came from the first major housing development in the immediate area called Ashwood Heights, which was subdivided in early 1958 by Sunhill Corporation.

+Heritage listings

+The following places in Ashwood are listed on the Victorian Heritage Register: